kristenprescott/puppeteer-to-pdf/README.md

 npm run start
 ```

-Then open `http://localhost:8080/pdf?target=https://example.com` in the browser, where `https://example.com` is the page you want to see as a PDF.
+Then, open `http://localhost:8080/pdf?target=https://example.com` in the browser, where `https://example.com` is the page you want to see as a PDF.